-You can apply for admission into our doctoral programs at any time.
+You can apply for admission into this program at any time with successful candidates commencing on a quarterly intake basis.
 Applications are open to both domestic and international applicants.

 If you are interested in scholarship opportunities, you can visit our research scholarships page for more information.

 Western Sydney University must be satisfied that you have the skills and experience to commence independent study at a suitable level for entry into a doctoral program.

 To be eligible for admission, you must have previously completed at least one of the following degrees:

 - Bachelor (Honours Class 1 or Class 2) degree

 - Master of Philosophy degree

 - Degrees from a university or other tertiary institution equivalent to the above

 If you do not meet the admission criteria, the approval of prior research experience or other degrees is at the discretion of the relevant School Dean or Institute Director.